Italians: Bronze Age

-Neolithic Europe c.
-4500 BC.
-The Cardium Pottery people and the Linear Pottery people were derived from a single migration from Anatolia into the Balkans, which then split into two and expanded northward and westward further into Europe.

 Italians, like most Europeans, largely descend from three distinct lineages: Paleolithic hunter-gatherers, such as the Epigravettian culture, who arrived in the Italian peninsula as early as 35,000 to 40,000 years ago; Neolithic Early European Farmers who migrated from Western Asia and the Middle East during the Neolithic Revolution 9,000 years ago; and Yamnaya Steppe pastoralists who expanded into Europe from the Pontic–Caspian steppe of Ukraine and southern Russia during the Indo-European migrations 5,000 years ago.

 The first wave of Indo-European migrations into Italy in the Bronze Age occurred from Central Europe (e.g. the Bell Beaker culture), followed by the Italo-Celts (e.g. the Celtic-speaking Canegrate culture and the Italic-speaking Proto-Villanovan culture, both deriving from the Proto-Italo-Celtic Urnfield culture).
 Recent DNA studies confirmed the arrival of Steppe-related ancestry in Northern Italy to at least 2000 BCE and in Central Italy by 1600 BCE, with this ancestry component increasing through time.
 In the late Bronze Age and early Iron Age, Celtic-speaking La Tène and Hallstatt cultures spread over a large part of Italy, with related archeological artifacts found as far south as Apulia.
 Italics occupied northeastern, southern, and central Italy.
 The "West Italic" group (including the Latins) were the first wave.
 Major tribes included the Latins and Falisci in Lazio; the Oenotrians and Italii in Calabria; the Ausones, Aurunci and Opici in Campania; and perhaps the Veneti in Veneto and the Sicels in Sicily.
 They were followed, and largely displaced by the East Italic (Osco-Umbrians) group.